The Sarah Balabagan Story: Plot

-Sarah Balabagan (Vina) a 14-year old goes to work as a maid in Al Ain, United Arab Emirates or "Saudi", then an umbrella term for countries in the Middle East among Overseas Filipino Workers.
+Sarah Balabagan (Vina), a 14-year-old, goes to work as a maid in Al Ain, United Arab Emirates or "Saudi", then an umbrella term for countries in the Middle East among Overseas Filipino Workers.

-Balabagan a minor, her recruiter lied about her age so she can work abroad.
-Balabagan only knew about this when she was already in Dubai.
-She receives unsolicited sexual advancements from her employer and his family.
-In one episode, Balabagan killed her employer who was attempting to rape her.
+Balabagan's recruiter lied about her age so she can work abroad.
+She only knew about this when she was already in Dubai.
+Balabagan receives unsolicited sexual advancements from her employer and his family.
+In one episode, she killed her employer who was attempting to rape her.

-She was put on trial and was charged for manslaughter in a secular court, but the employer's family appealed who called for a death penalty for Balabagan.
+Balabagan was put on trial and was charged for manslaughter in a secular court, but the employer's family called for the death penalty on her.
 She was sentenced to death by an Islamic court.
 Her case became a publicized and the Philippine government attempted to save her from death row.
-Her sentenced was reduced to a year of imprisonment and 100 lashes following an appeal to the royal family.
+Finally, her sentence was reduced to a year of imprisonment and 100 lashes following an appeal to the royal family.